bkimminich/it-security-lecture/slides/02-01-owasp.md

 # Installation

-* Individual local instance per student
+* Individual (local or hosted) instance per student
 * Runs on node.js, Docker, Vagrant and in the :cloud:

 ## :warning: Hacking Rules